LilianaSepulveda/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $((2#$BINARY)) script that converts a number from base 2 to base 10.
 The number in base 2 is stored in the environment variable BINARY.
 The script should display the number in base 10. printf %s'\n' {a..z}{a..z} | grep -v "oo" prints all possible combinations of two letters, except oo.
 Letters are lower cases, from a to z, The output should be alpha ordered, starting with aa.
 64 characters maximun. printf %0.2f'\n' $NUM prints a number with two decimal places, followed by a new line.
-The number will be stored in the environment variable NUM
+The number will be stored in the environment variable NUM printf %x'\n' $DECIMAL convert a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL.
+The scrip display the number in base 16.